 Students will be engaged in a variety of learning activities aimed at acquisition, investigation, discussion, practice, collaboration and production through multiple delivery formats.
 Students may choose to study this module either on-campus or in the distance (online) mode.
 Onsite education will occur in a cohort within a timetable and be based around interactive lectures, group discussions and guided readings, supported by materials on the Virtual Learning Environment (VLE).
+In general, textbook and workbook (where relevant), along with other materials, provide basic content and in-class sessions will focus on the application of the content to Greek sentences and texts.
+Thus, emphasis is laid on self-help study techniques.
+Encouragement is given to use relevant computer and Internet resources.
 Distance education through the VLE is self-paced within a timetabled cohort, and based around online course materials, guided readings (including ebooks, articles and other materials), and online discussion forums where students interact with each other and the tutor.
 Both onsite and distance students will have opportunities for guided and independent study.
 All students will be expected to engage in independent library research and written production and supported in their learning by the tools and resources available on the VLE.
+Normally, a core textbook will be selected, and module delivery will be attuned to its order and progress.